 In order to maintain flow and composition, schedules are typically organized by a WBS.
-The WBS is the outline of a schedule, and acts as an umbrella to capture the theme or specific nature of an activity set.
-A WBS can contain multiple layers and subsets to aid in the organization of the activities, or it can be simply based on the structure and complexity of the schedule.
+The WBS is the outline of a schedule, and acts as an umbrella to capture the theme or specific nature of an

 The following (i.- ix.) is the base WBS provided by your Project Superintendent.
 There are Maximum Working Days (MWD) shown after certain WBS for assistance, which you are not required to match to the exact day; but they serve as a duration guide.
 Each WBS should contain a breakdown of activities which will demonstrate your knowledge of the entire project.
 The Main WBS subcategories have been provided to assist in building your schedule, you will need to further detail the WBS as necessary and most importantly incorporate the activities required to show the full flow of work from start to finish.